matter-labs/zksync-lite-docs/docs/sdk/checkout/types.md

 ## TokenLike

 Just a string.
-Has a special type name to clarify that the string should be equal to some token symbol.
+Has a special type name to clarify that the string should be equal to a token's symbol.

 ```tsx
 type TokenLike = string;